Written by Susan Lane SLCM Keeper of ColourMine

 I really pitied the neighbours

-That were in the next house to me
+Who were in the next house to me

-There I was looking for another mum,
+There I was looking, for another mum,

 I wasn’t averse to finding a chum